 To facilitate handling paired-end alignments, HTSeq offers the function pair_SAM_alignments().
 This function expects an iterator over SAM records (typically, a SAM_Reader or BAM_Reader object) and returns an iterator over pairs (i.e., tuples of length 2) of SAM_Alignment records, with the first element being the alignment of the read from the first sequencing pass (i.e., from the 5' end of the DNA fragment) and the second element the corresponding alignment from the second pass (i.e., the 3' read).
 The function expects the SAM file to be sorted by read name.
 It proceeds by reading in consecutive records with the same read name and storing them in a list.
 Once it finds a record with a differing read name, the function goes through the list, sorts its content into pairs of corresponding alignment records and yields these pairs.
-If the function's option bundle 'True, the function does not yield the pairs separately but instead yields a list of all alignment pairs for the same read.
+If the function's option bundle''[TODO: add description of "bundle" in alignment.rst, too] is set to ''True, the function does not yield the pairs separately but instead yields a list of all alignment pairs for the same read.